annameliksetian/annameliksetian.github.io/index.md

 ### 2025

 **Bilingualism Matters - current projects organised by the Kraków Branch**.
-The Spring/Summer Institute-wide Poster Session (SIPS), June 27, 2025 (poster presentation).
+The Spring/Summer Institute-wide Poster Session (SIPS), Kraków, Poland, June 27, 2025 (poster presentation).

 **Does language proximity modulate language co-activation and domain-general control in multilinguals?**.
-The 15th International Symposium on Bilingualism (ISB15), June 9 – 13, 2025 (talk).
+The 15th International Symposium on Bilingualism (ISB15), San-Sebastian, Spain, June 9 – 13, 2025 (talk).

 **Exploring the role of language proximity in language and domain-general control in multilinguals**.
-Adaptations to Multilingualism and the Role of Linguistic Proximity (ATOM), February 13 – 14, 2025 (talk).
+Adaptations to Multilingualism and the Role of Linguistic Proximity (ATOM), Barcelona, Spain, February 13 – 14, 2025 (talk).

 ### 2024
 **How does the presence of cognates impact the engagement of language control?**.
-Highlights in the Language Sciences Conference (HILS), July 8 – 11, 2024 (poster preparation).
+Highlights in the Language Sciences Conference (HILS), Nijmegen, the Netherlands, July 8 – 11, 2024 (poster preparation).

 **Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
-The Spring/Summer Institute-wide Poster Session (SIPS), June 14, 2024 (poster presentation).
+The Spring/Summer Institute-wide Poster Session (SIPS), Kraków, Poland, June 14, 2024 (poster presentation).

 **Deciphering Unfamiliar Languages: Mutual Intelligibility of Czech, Russian, and Spanish in Relation to Polish**.
-Conference on Multilingualism (COM), June 10 - 12, 2024 (poster presentation).
+Conference on Multilingualism (COM), Aix-en-Provence, France, June 10 - 12, 2024 (poster presentation).

 **Mutual Intelligibility Of Czech, Russian, And Spanish In Relation To Polish: the role of shared phonology and semantics**.
-International Max Planck Research School (IMPRS) for Language Sciences, June 5 – 7, 2024 (poster presentation).
+International Max Planck Research School (IMPRS) for Language Sciences, Nijmegen, the Netherlands, June 5 – 7, 2024 (poster presentation).

 **Impact of cross-language similarity on language control**.
-NEURONUS Neuroscience Forum, 25 - 27 Apr, 2024 (poster presentation).
+NEURONUS Neuroscience Forum, Kraków, Poland, 25 - 27 Apr, 2024 (poster presentation).

 ### 2022

 **Exploring cross-language similarity and language control in multilingual language production**.
-Barcelona Summer School on Bilingualism and Multilingualism (BSBM), 23 - 15 Sept, 2022 (talk).
+Barcelona Summer School on Bilingualism and Multilingualism (BSBM), Barcelona, Spain, 23 - 15 Sept, 2022 (talk).

 **Language control during language production: the role of cross-language similarity**.
-The NYI Global Institute of Cultural, Cognitive and Linguistic Studies - V-NYI #5 CogFest, 13 July, 2022 (talk).
+The NYI Global Institute of Cultural, Cognitive and Linguistic Studies - V-NYI #5 CogFest, international team (online), 13 July, 2022 (talk).

 ### 2021
 **How Bilingualism Became the Norm and Monolingualism the Illiteracy of the 21st Century**.
-Lane Kirkland Scholarship Program Alumni Congress, 6 - 7 Nov 2021 (talk).
+Lane Kirkland Scholarship Program Alumni Congress, Warsaw, Poland, 6 - 7 Nov 2021 (talk).

 ### 2016
 **Cognitive factors in creating narratives by preschool children**.
-17th International Readings in Memory of Lev Vygotsky: cultural-historical psychology - from scientific revolution to transformation of social practices, 14 - 17 Nov 2016 (talk).
+17th International Readings in Memory of Lev Vygotsky: cultural-historical psychology - from scientific revolution to transformation of social practices, Moscow, Russia, 14 - 17 Nov 2016 (talk).

 ## Guest Lectures
 **L2 Acquisition in Adult Language Learners**.
 Course: Life in two languages - cognitive apects of bilingualism.
-Lecturer: prof. dr Zofia Wodniecka, 6 May, 2025.
+Lecturer: prof. dr Zofia Wodniecka; Jagiellonian University, Kraków, Poland, 6 May, 2025.

 **Is two better than one?
 Cognitive consequences of bilingualism**.
 Course: Life in two languages - cognitive apects of bilingualism.
-Lecturer: prof. dr Zofia Wodniecka, 25 Mar, 2025.
+Lecturer: prof. dr Zofia Wodniecka; Jagiellonian University, Kraków, Poland, 25 Mar, 2025.

 **Czy umysł osób dwujęzycznych funkcjonuje tak samo jak jednojęzycznych?
 (Does a bilingual brain function the same way as monolingual? in Polish)**.
 Course: Methodology of teaching a foreig language.
-Lecturer: dr Karolina Gołąbek, 26 Feb, 2025.
+Lecturer: dr Karolina Gołąbek; Jagiellonian University, Kraków, Poland, 26 Feb, 2025.

 **Czy umysł osób dwujęzycznych funkcjonuje tak samo jak jednojęzycznych?
 (Does a bilingual brain function the same way as monolingual? in Polish)**.
 Course: Psychologia i neuronauka poznawcza (Psychology and cognitive neuroscience).
-Lecturer: prof. dr Zofia Wodniecka, 26 Nov, 2024.
+Lecturer: prof. dr Zofia Wodniecka; Jagiellonian University, Kraków, Poland, Nov, 2024.

 ## Memberships and affiliations